Hole or grain? A Section Pursuit Index for Finding Hidden Structure in Multiple Dimensions: Practical issues Practical issues

 }

 We can estimate the expected sampling variability based on \(N\).
 The dominant uncertainty will be on the bin count inside the slice which typically will have much smaller statistics than the outside distribution (notice that this may not be true for bins at large radius which, depending on the bin size, can have a very low number of observations).
-We estimate the number of points in each bin \(i\) inside the slice as with \(N_S\) given by Eq.(\ref{eq:count}), \(K_{\theta}\) the number of angular bins and \(f_i\) defined in Eq.(\ref{eq:frac}).
-The relative Poisson error on this count is and the expected relative count after reweighting is \(1/K\) in all bins (where \(K=K_r K_{\theta}\)).
+We estimate the number of points in a bin \(i\) inside the slice as with \(N_S\) given by Eq.(\ref{eq:count}), \(K_{\theta}\) the number of angular bins and \(F_i\) defined in Eq.(\ref{eq:frac}).
+The relative Poisson error on this count is where \(r_i^l\) and \(r_i^u\) are the lower and upper radial boundary of bin \(i\) and the expected error will be different depending on the radial position of the bin.
+By its definition, the expected reweighted count is \(1/K\) in all bins, where \(K=K_r K_{\theta}\).
 We therefore expect sampling fluctuations of order

-To suppress index fluctuations to below one standard deviation, we set \(\varepsilon = \delta\).
-Figure \ref{fig:path_eps} compares the index behavior for two values of \(\varepsilon\), \(0\) and \(\delta\).
+To suppress index fluctuations to below one standard deviation, we set a bin-wise \(\varepsilon^i = \delta^i\).
+Figure \ref{fig:path_eps} compares the index behavior for two values of \(\varepsilon^i\), \(0\) and \(\delta^i\).
 Three 4D data sets are used: examples A and B (shown in Figure \ref{fig:allSlices}), and a reference set C consisting of observations sampled uniformly within a \(p\)-dimensional sphere.
 Color indicates the number of bins used to calculate the index.
-The difference in index value when \(\varepsilon=0\) clearly indicates a dependence on the number of bins, which is undesirable.
-Setting \(\varepsilon = \delta\) mostly removes these differences.
+The difference in index value when \(\varepsilon^i=0\) for all bins clearly indicates a dependence on the number of bins, which is undesirable.
+Setting \(\varepsilon^i = \delta^i\) mostly removes these differences.